hansaplasst/ESP32-Captive-Portal-framework/README.md

 **WARNING**

 Factory reset removes `/config.json` from the ESP32 file system.
-If the file does not exist on the ESP32, default settings defined in `include/Config.h` will be used to recreate the `/config.json`
+If the file does not exist on the ESP32, default settings defined in `include/Config.h` will be used to recreate `/config.json`

 - By default GPIO 4 acts as a reset button.
 - Pull to ground shortly to reboot the ESP32